fyqphd/-Data_Engineer_Tech_Challenge_Solutions/Section_Five_Machine_Learning/README.md

 ### Results

-For the following feature, the buying price has high probability to be low as the highest probability is the predicted result for the given data point.
+For the following feature, the buying price has high probability to be **LOW** as the highest probability is the predicted result for the given data point.

 ![result image](./result.png)